 It depends on the person in question, right?
 What are their hobbies?
 Their quirks?
 Their passions?
 To provide an answer that’s less vague than “it depends,” further information is needed.

 The same is true when testing the user experience of a site or app.

 A broad question like “Does the app work?” or “Do users like the site?” will yield a broad answer like “it depends.”
 In order to get really valuable feedback and actionable insights from a study, you’ll need to craft more detailed questions.

-I’ve spent a lot of time writing about how to construct solid tasks and metrics-based questions, but today I want to step back and discuss the importance of solid study objectives/research questions.
+I’ve spent a lot of time writing about how to construct solid tasks and metrics-based questions, but today I want to step back and discuss the importance of solid study objectives or UX research questions.

 Goals.
 Research questions.
 Study objectives.
 There are lots of terms and shades of variation, but I’ll use the term “objective” to describe any idea or question that we want to understand at a deeper level by performing research.